 Remove the long 8mm screw from the cyclone breather unit and undo the oil drain pipe, and the pull the unit from the rocker cover.
 Undo the three 8mm screws on the Rocker cover and remove them with their washers.
 Remove the rocker cover and keep a note of where the "half moon" seals end up.
 There are two and they may be stuck to the rocker cover seal or left in the cylinder head.

 To get a rocker arm to its highest position, the rocker arm at the opposing end of the cycle has to be fully depressed.
-It works in the rule of nines, so that if the first rocker arm is fully depressed, the eighth rocker arm will be at its highest position, and so on.
-You will need to put the 30mm socket and wrench on the crank bolt at the bottom of the engine to turn the crankshaft and make each arm rise and fall in turn.
+It works in the rule of nines, so that if the 1st rocker arm is fully depressed, the 8th rocker arm will be at its highest position, 2nd and the 7th, and so on.
+You will need to put the 30mm socket and wrench on the crank bolt at the bottom of the engine to turn the crankshaft and make each arm rise and fall.
 There is some resistance as you do this, but would be easier if you remove the glow plugs.
 Ensure you move the engine clockwise when looking at the front.

 If the clearance is not 0.2mm then you will need to adjust it.
 Each of the rocker arms has an adjuster nut around an adjuster screw.
 Place the ring end of the 13mm spanner over the nut and hold the screw with the screwdriver as you undo it until you can turn the screw freely.
 Let the spanner hang and adjust the screwdriver whilst moving the feeler to see how the resistance changes.
 Watch the video below to see how the feeler gauge resistance will change as you adjust the screw.

-When the valve clearance is right, hold the screwdriver and tighten the nut to 16nm.
-The nut will sometimes move the screw a little and throw the clearance out, so check the it again when the adjuster nut is tightened.
+When the valve clearance is correct, hold the screwdriver and tighten the nut to 16nm.
+The nut will sometimes move the screw a little and throw the clearance out, so check it again when the adjuster nut is tightened.
 Now you can move onto the next valve.
-Rotate the crankshaft and watch for the valve that is at it's lowest.
-Take it's position away from 9 and that is the next valve to adjust.
+Rotate the crankshaft and watch for the valve that is at its lowest.
+Take its position away from 9 and that is the next valve to adjust.

-When they are all done you need to replace the rocker cover and tighten the cover bolts to 4nm and the put back on the breather cyclone.
+When they are all done you need to replace the rocker cover and tighten the cover bolts to 4NM and the put the breather cyclone back on.
 The rocker cover gasket can be used a few times, but mine was knackered and leaking so I replaced it.
 You can put the half moon seals into the cylinder head first and put some RTV sealant around so that they won't come out in future and prevent any leaks.

-Only a couple of my valves were slightly out but it pays to keep on top of this to keep your 200Tdi or 300Tdi engine in the best condition.
+Only a couple of my valves were slightly out but it pays to keep on top of this to so that your 200Tdi or 300Tdi engine is always in the best condition.